random532/brut/README.md

 - The start command is: brut :)<br><br>

 Or build as a standalone binary:<br>
-1. Download the source files (without the /ports and /screenshots folder).
-I will add a tarball in the future.
+1. Download the source files (no need for the /ports, /screenshots, /binary folder).
 2. Make sure you have gtk3 and sudo installed.<br>
 3. Run "make LOCALBASE=/usr/local"<br>
 4. Start the binary (./brut).<br><br>